ieranik/rcm/README.md

 In this work, I develop two approximate algorithms, one based on a _greedy_ approach, in which I produce an ordering of the robots according to some sorting criteria, and greedily select the trajectories of each robot sequentially according to the sorted order, and another based on _local search_ technique, in which I start with an initial solution of the RCM problem, and gradually move towards a better neighbor of the current solution until a local optima is reached.

 I conduct extensive experiments to demonstrate the effectiveness of the two proposed algorithms.
 I also test the performance of the proposed algorithm in a simulated environment using a case study.
 The case study is based on the multi-robot [persistent monitoring task](https://ieeexplore.ieee.org/abstract/document/8815211).
 I select trajectories of the robots such that target coverage is maximized in case of a worst-case failure of $\alpha$ robots.
-The simulated environment is rendered using [OpenGL](https://open.gl/).
+The simulation of the case-study environment is rendered using [OpenGL](https://open.gl/).